-This paper is devoted to simply supported beams with bisymmetrical cross-sections under a generalized load.
-Based on the Zhuravsky shear stress formula, the shear deformation theory of a planar beam cross-section is formulated.
-The deflections and the shear stresses of exemplary beams are determined.
+The paper is devoted to simply supported beams with bisymmetrical cross sections under a generalized load.
+Based on the Zhuravsky shear stress formula the shear deformation theory of a planar beam cross section is formulated.
+The deflections and the shear stresses of example beams are determined.
 Moreover, the numerical-FEM computations of these beams are carried out.
 The results of the research are shown in figures and tables.

-Key words: shear deformation theory; shear stress; beam deflection; shear effect.
+Key words: Shear deformation theory; Shear stress; Beam deflection; Shear effect